 If you want to improve your, and your company’s strategic thinking and innovation capability, take some time to write down some questions about challenges you are facing.
 Any time I talk with fellow innovators, a large part of the conversation revolves around “what questions are we not asking that will help us find out where […]

 In the world of innovation, we routinely talk about addressing needs as a starting point to frame our thinking.
 That is what the vast majority of innovation approaches, and practitioners, consultants; preach.
 There is a huge industry that is booming at the moment because of this, and a dominant model is slowly taking over both […]

-[View the story “5 innovation must reads of the week: Should You Back That Innovation Proposal? ” on Storify]
+[View the story “5 innovation must reads of the week: You’re Better Off Being A Fast Follower Than An Originator ” on Storify]